 If you don’t care to be close to the city center, but would rather go to Playa del Hombre Muerto every day, you might be better off staying in a hotel that is more westwards.
 Staying up in the mountains at Hotel Dolce gives you an incredible view over the golf course and of the ocean.
 Walking to the beach from this location is a considerably shorter 20-minute hike through wooded forest sections – allowing you to arrive in the middle of the cruising spot to check out what’s walking around that day.
 Should you still want to venture off to town from time to time, I’d recommend renting a bike through the hotel – that is, if you’ll stay sober enough to make it back.
 If you know that won’t be the case then your best bet is to take a taxi, which is plentiful and cheap in Sitges (be aware though – there’s no Uber or similar ridesharing apps).

-If you are doing Sitges on a dime, or you’re just not much of a hotel kind of guy there are many different ways to stay in the city.
-You could check out the many apartments available on Misterb&b and enjoy the benefits of having your own kitchen to cook in.
+If you are doing Sitges on a dime, or you’re just not much of a hotel guy there are many ways to stay in the city.
+You could check out the many apartments available on Misterb&b and enjoy the benefits of having your kitchen to cook in.
 This is also a great option for you to take guys home with you if you’re not much for sex in public.
-Many hotels in Sitges have rules against bringing in non-hotel guests, so the privacy of your own apartment can definitely be an advantage.
-If you really want to try something else, however, you could also stay on camping grounds in your own tent or camper – or even try a luxurious glamping experience provided by Camping El Garrofer.
+Many hotels in Sitges have rules against bringing in non-hotel guests, so the privacy of your apartment can definitely be an advantage.
+If you really want to try something else, however, you could also stay on camping grounds in your tent or camper – or even try a luxurious glamping experience provided by Camping El Garrofer.

 Gay Events in Sitges

-As mentioned before, Sitges during the summertime tends to be packed with guys, from bars bursting with boys to beaches brigaded by bears.
+As mentioned before, Sitges during the summer tends to be packed with guys, from bars bursting with boys to beaches brigaded by bears.
 Almost every day feels like a mini gay/bear pride event.
 If that is still not enough for you, it might be worth it for you to visit Sitges during one of their big events.